-1. Any author whose work has not been previously published in novella or book-length fiction (in ANY print or online form) or whose work has not been published in novella or book-length fiction (in ANY print or online form) since 2013 (or earlier) is eligible to enter First Impressions.
-If you have been published in novella or book-length fiction in any form between 2014 and 2019, then you are not eligible to enter.
+1. Any author whose work has not been previously published in novella or book-length fiction (in ANY print or online form) is eligible to enter First Impressions.
+If you have been published in novella or book-length fiction in any form, then you are not eligible to enter.

 3. There is no limit to the number of entries that may be submitted, however, a single manuscript may not be entered into multiple categories.